-Movement of bulk cargo has the potential to generate environmental impacts through emission of particulate matter or spillage during reception, storage, docking and departure.
+EMovement of bulk cargo has the potential to generate environmental impacts through emission of particulate matter or spillage during reception, storage, docking and departure.
 The port terminals that handle bulk cargo take steps to minimize those impacts.
 For example, the Corral terminal has made available small craft and containment material in cases of bulk spills, which in this case corresponds to wood chips.

-In 2016, the Peru terminal inaugurated a modern reception, storage and shipping system for mineral concentrates in order to minimize impacts on the environment.
+The inconveniences that transportation generates is a In 2016, the Peru terminal inaugurated a modern reception, sensitive topic for local stakeholders.
+SAAM companies storage and shipping system for mineral concentrates in